arduino/docs-content/content/hardware/04.pro/shields/portenta-vision-shield/tutorials/creating-basic-face-filter/content.md

 ### 4. Finding the Face Features

-OpenMV provides a Haar Cascade class ready to be used with the Vision Shield's camera.
+OpenMV provides a Haar Cascade class ready to be used with the Portenta Vision Shield's camera.
 The function [`image.HaarCascade(path, number of stages)`](https://docs.openmv.io/library/omv.image.html#class-Haarcascade-feature-descriptor) is used to load a Haar Cascade model into memory.
 The `path` parameter can be used to either specify the location of a custom Haar Cascade model or to use the built-in `frontalface` model.
 The `stages` parameter is use to specify the desired Haar Cascade stages.

 ***Remember: Fewer stages make the detection faster while leading to more false positives.***